james92rogers/footprint/README.md

 ## Key Learnings: ##

-* Using React to build the front end.
+* Using React to build the front-end.
-* Linking the front end to an existing API.
+* Linking the front-end to an existing API.
 * JSX, Insomnia, Postman, Axios.